yiqin/Kimono-iOS-SDK/README.md

 ```

 ### Get Kimono API Data with Target URL
+Sends an API request and gets a Kimono API response with the target url.
+The target url is updated.
 ```Objective-C
 // Set your target url here.
 NSString *targeturl = @"http://www.mywebsite.com/products/3467721";